What Are the Steps to the Dissertation Process?

 To graduate from Walden University, students must submit their dissertation to ProQuest for indexing.
 After this submission has been approved, students have completed all the graduation requirements for the dissertation and their degree can be validated.

-When you’re ready to make your contribution in an online doctoral or PhD degree program, Walden is waiting with more than 20 doctoral programs with over 160 specializations.
+When you’re ready to make your contribution in an online doctoral or PhD degree program, Walden is waiting with more than 20 doctoral programs with over 120 specializations.
 Walden designs its degree programs for working professionals who want to further their education while staying on the job and engaged with family, friends, and community.
-Walden provides its PhD and doctoral candidates with comprehensive academic resources and expert guidance.

 Walden University is an accredited institution offering more than 20 doctoral degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

-1Source: National Center for Education Statistics (NCES) Integrated Postsecondary Education Database (IPEDS).
-Retrieved July 2018; includes 2017 preliminary data and all classifications of instructional programs (CIP) codes.
-A doctoral research degree is a PhD or other doctoral degree that requires advanced work beyond the master’s level, including the preparation and defense of a dissertation based on original research or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement.
+1Source: National Center for Education Statistics (NCES) IPEDS database.
+Based on the most recent year of completions survey data available, using all classifications of instructional programs (CIP) codes.
+A doctoral research degree is a PhD or other doctoral degree that requires advanced work beyond the master’s level, including the preparation and defense of a dissertation based on original research or the planning and execution of an original project demonstrating substantial scholarly achievement.
+Available at https://nces.ed.gov/ipeds/use-the-data.
+(Retrieved January 2021; may consist of or include provisional release data.)

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.